 When a seller accepts a contract that has contingencies or conditions, the property is considered pending.
 A buyer has a stake in the property and there is a timeline for contingencies to be fulfilled.
 Two of the most common contingencies are home inspection and financing.
 Depending on the contingency, the buyer or seller may still be able to walk away from the contract.
 For example, if a buyer places a home inspection contingency in their offer and something is wrong with the property, they have an escape clause to walk away from the purchase without suffering any loss.

 Depending on which site you use to browse homes for sale on the MLS, listings in this category will either be tagged as contingent, pending, or under contract.
 They mean the same thing.
 A buyer has a stake in the property with an accepted offers that requires conditions to be met in order to be firm.

-Pending offers mean a seller has accepted an offer in writing, all parties have signed, and the contingency period begins.
+Pending offers mean a seller has accepted an offer and it is in writing.
+Contingency periods begin.
 Some sellers will request for backup offers on a home.
-If this is the case, you may place a written backup offer on the home and wait out the contingency period of the first offer.
+If this is the case, you may place a written backup offer on a home and wait out the contingency period of the offer that is in place.
 Should anything happen to the first offer, your offer moves into first position.

-This is the last step in buying or selling a home.
 All contingencies have been met and ownership has officially transferred to the new buyer.
 Keys are exchanged relieving the responsibilities of the former owner.
-The final sale price of the home is published and your real estate agent can tell you (and nosey neighbors) what the property actually sold for.
+The final sale price of the home is published and your real estate agent can tell you what the property actually sold for.

 The most important thing to keep in mind when buying your next home is the importance of communication with your realtor.
 They have the insider knowledge to protect you throughout your purchase and make sure you’re making well-informed decisions.
 Real estate terminology can get complicated, but we’re here to make it easy for you and explain every step of the buying and selling process.